Character page for the Ip Man film series.

 - Spiteful Spit: He does this after suckerpunching Ip Man after the bell rings.

-- A Taste of Their Own Medicine: He kills Master Hung by punching him in the face numerous times, Ip Man then later defeats him by punching him in the face numerous times.
+- A Taste of Their Own Medicine: He kills Master Hung by punching him in the face numerous times, Ip Man then returns the favor by punching him in the face numerous times although Ip spares him.

 - Villain with Good Publicity: Due to his connections, the British audience seem to think of him as just a popular, skilled boxer.
 The British news report about Hung's death spins the truth as him being a noble fighter who was unfortunate to accidentally kill a weaker opponent while honorably holding back, when the reality is far from it.
 Given the way the audience cheers for Ip Man's speech at the end, however, this may no longer be the case.